Wide Open West

 WideOpenWest, Inc. (doing business as WOW!) is the eighth largest cable operator in the United States with their network passing 1.9 million homes and businesses.
-The company offers landline telephone, cable television, and broadband Internet services.
-As of November 3, 2022, WOW! has about 538,100 subscribers.

-After a 2017 initial public offering, WideOpenWest is publicly traded with Avista Capital Partners and Crestview Partners retaining significant stakes.
-As of August 6, 2019 Avista Capital Partners sold their shares in the company, leaving Crestview Partners WOW's largest shareholder holding a 37% stake in the company.
+With 538,100 subscribers as of November 2022, the company offers landline telephone, broadband Internet services, and (until 2026) cable television.

 History

+Founded in 1996 in Denver, Colorado, WOW! built a network and was serving about 200 people in the Denver area five years later.
+Years later, Oak Hill Capital Partners and ABRY Partners sold the firm to Avista Capital Partners, without disclosing the terms of the sale.

-WOW! was founded in November 1996 in Denver, Colorado.
-After building a network in April 2001, WOW! initially served about 200 people in the Denver area.
-In November 2001, WOW! purchased Americast, an overbuild system in the Midwest built and operated by Ameritech New Media for an undisclosed amount per subscriber, estimated to have been at a cost of $600 per sub.
-This purchase opened WOW! to over 310,000 new customers in metropolitan areas surrounding the cities of Chicago, Cleveland, Columbus, Detroit, Denver, and Evansville.
-WOW! no longer serves the Columbus, Cleveland, or Denver markets.
+In November 2001, it purchased Americast, an overbuild system in the Midwest built and operated by Ameritech New Media for an undisclosed amount per subscriber, estimated to have been at a cost of $600 per sub.

-Avista Capital Partners completed its acquisition of cable operator WideOpenWest (“WOW!”) from Oak Hill Capital Partners and ABRY Partners.
-Terms of the transaction were not disclosed.
+Although it currently does not operate in some of these areas, the Pennsylvania-based company began serving the more than 310,000 customers acquired through the purchase and previously served by Americast in the metropolitan areas surrounding Chicago, Cleveland, Columbus, Detroit, Denver, and Evansville.

 On August 23, 2011, Wave Broadband and WOW! announced that they entered into an agreement to purchase substantially all of the assets of Broadstripe LLC, a provider of residential and commercial bundled communications services.
 On January 14, WOW! completed the acquisition of Broadstripe's cable systems in Michigan.

-In April 2012, WOW! purchased Knology, a broadband company, operating in 13 markets.
-With the merger the combined customer total will be over 800,000.
+As of April 2012, the combined customer total exceeded 800,000 after WOW! acquired Knology, a broadband firm that operated in 13 markets.
 Knology had previously merged with Valley Telephone Company in 1999, Prairiewave Communications in 2007, Graceba Total Communications in 2008, and Sunflower Broadband in 2011.

-In June 2014, WOW! sold its cable, Internet and phone systems in the South Dakota markets to Clarity Telecom.
+In June 2014, it sold its cable, Internet and phone systems in the South Dakota markets to Clarity Telecom.
 Part of the multimillion-dollar deal, worth $262 million, included the markets in Iowa and Minnesota previously served by Knology and PrairieWave Communications.
-In March 2015 these markets would officially become known as Vast Broadband.
+In 2015, these markets would officially become known as Vast Broadband.